MGXlab/pvogs_function/README.md

 ## Output

 The output of the whole workflow is produced and stored within a `results` directory.
-This looks like below.
+This has the structure shown below.
 (several directories and files have been omitted)
-Th most prominent ones are marked with a short description:
+The most prominent ones are marked with a short description:
 ```
 # Skipping several thousands of intermediate files with the -I option
 $ tree -n -I '*NC*.fasta|*_genes.*|*.gff|*.log' results